 Examines representative theories and research in written, oral, and visual modes of technical communication.
 Includes such issues as ethics, document design, rhetorical methods, and people-machine communication.

-TCH COM 6420 Information Management in Technical Communication (LEC 3.0)
+TCH COM 6420 Project Management in Technical Communication (LEC 3.0)

 Study of and practice in directing projects related to such areas as multimedia, web sites, strategic planning, newsletters.
 Includes writing planning documents, selecting team members, synchronizing assignments, testing prototypes, and issuing a final report.